FAQs and Tips About Your HVAC System

-There are only a handful of mainstream manufacturers of HVAC equipment left.
-There may be thirty brand names but those are just sub-products of those leading manufacturers.
-We have had experience with every one of them in over 22 years of repairing, working with tech support, filing warranties, dealing with defects, holding manufacturers accountable and holding homeowners accountable.
+There are only about 8 mainstream manufacturers left, there may be thirty brand names, but those are just decals.
+I have had experience with every one of them, 22 years of repairing, getting tech support, filing warranties, dealing with defects, holding manufacturers accountable and holding home owners accountable.

-Many factors go into determining the size of the system, such as the type of your house and walls, the type and size of windows, insulation, basement and attic conditions, house orientation, and so on.
+Many factors go into determining the size of the system.
+Including the type of house and walls, type and size of windows, insulation, basement and attic conditions, house orientation, and so on.
 A comfort consultant must visit the house and take detailed measurements.
-With these measurements the comfort consultant can perform a performance load calculation in order to assure proper system size.
+With these measurements, the comfort consultant can perform a performance load calculation in order to assure proper system size.

 A system that is too large will cool or heat your house quickly, but you may not feel comfortable.
-That’s because it will satisfy the thermostat before it can adequately remove moisture from the air during the cooling mode, leaving you feeling sticky and humid.
+That’s because it will satisfy the thermostat before it can adequately remove sufficient moisture from the air during the cooling mode, leaving you feeling sticky and humid.
 This could even lead to moisture and mold problems.
-Additionally, the stress of short cycling (too many starts and stops) will shorten the life of your equipment and increase your heating and cooling bills.
-Conversely, a system that is too small will never bring the house down to the desired setpoint, especially in extreme weather conditions, 93+.
+And, the stress of short-cycling (too many starts and stops) will shorten the life of your equipment and increase your heating and cooling bills.

 NASCAIR Heating and Cooling provides HVAC service, repair and new installations for homeowners in North and South Carolina – hence North and South Carolina Air!
 We are proud to serve in Charlotte and much of the Metro Charlotte area.
 We have customers in Myers Park, South Park, the Carmel Road area, Ballantyne, NoDa and East Charlotte.